The Role of Mamluk Patronage in Supporting Religious and Cultural Institutions

 Mosques for Worship and Community

 Mosques were the primary religious institutions supported by Mamluk patrons.
 These structures served not only as places for daily prayer and Friday sermons but also as centers for legal proceedings, public announcements, and community gatherings.
 The Mamluks built grand Friday mosques — such as the monumental Mosque of Sultan Hasan (begun in 1356) — as well as smaller neighborhood mosques and oratories.
+The Mosque of Sultan Hasan remains one of the most impressive examples of Mamluk architecture, with its monumental entrance portal rising nearly 40 meters and its four iwan (vaulted hall) plan that became a model for later mosque design.
 Many mosques were integrated into larger architectural complexes that included a madrasa, a mausoleum for the founder, and often a sabil (public water fountain).
 This multifunctional design maximized the patron’s religious and social impact while creating enduring urban landmarks.

 Madrasas: Centers of Islamic Learning